Frequently Asked Questions

 Also, Grapevine sends you an annual report of all your donations (handy for tax time).

 Members also have the option to set up recurring subscription donations.
 A subscription allows you to set up your donations on a recurring quarterly basis (set it up once and you’re done).
 Each quarter, your donation is held in Grapevine’s Social Good Fun and then released to our selected local nonprofit once we know who it is.
 We’ve set it up, so subscription donations are charged to your credit card on the 20th of the month in the quarters we meet (no matter when the meeting is).

 2) Donate via check:

 Write a check made out to the selected nonprofit.
-Mail to 100 Women Who Care Hamilton County, PO Box 1102, Noblesville, IN 46061.
 Your canceled check is your receipt.

 How much of my donation goes to the administration costs of 100 Women Who Care?

-Can I just send the donation to the charity myself?
+Can I donate directly to the charity myself?

 Do you only support Women’s organizations?

 No, we are inclusive of all charitable organizations that meet our stated selection criteria above.

 We are simply 100+ Women Who Care about our local community of Hamilton County.